Sneakyhydra/Sentinel/README.md

 ## Setup

-1. Install Latest Version of Python 3 and add to path
+1. Install Latest Version of Python 3 (Preferably 3.9.9 but should work on 3.8-3.10) and add to path
 2. Open cmd-here.exe

 - If you have a GPU that supports CUDA toolkit then the performance can be increased.